AIgen-Solutions-s-r-l/resonance/app/services/lib_document_finder/OutputJobDescriptions/ranked_job_description_4.md

 ### Job Description
-Job Title: Senior Geologist
+Job Title: IT Network Administrator

-Location: Madhya Pradesh, India
+Company: Sardinia Tech Solutions

+Location: Sardinia, Italy

-Industry: Mining
+Industry: Information Technology Services

-Salary Range: $150,000+
+Salary Range: $60,000 - $70,000

-Notice Period: Immediate
+Notice Period: 3 months

 Job Description:

-We are seeking a highly skilled and motivated Senior Geologist to join our team in the mining industry.
-The ideal candidate will have extensive experience in geology and environmental compliance, along with proficiency in using various surveying and drilling equipment.
+Sardinia Tech Solutions is seeking a highly skilled IT Network Administrator to join our dynamic team.
+The ideal candidate will be responsible for managing and maintaining our network infrastructure, providing technical support, and ensuring the security of our systems.

 Key Responsibilities:

-- Conduct geological assessments to inform mining operations and resource extraction.
-- Ensure adherence to environmental compliance standards and regulations throughout all phases of mining projects.
-- Utilize advanced surveying equipment to map and analyze geological features.
+- Administer and maintain network hardware and software infrastructure.
+- Provide technical support to internal teams and clients, troubleshooting network issues.
+- Implement cybersecurity measures to protect against data breaches and cyber threats.
-- Operate and maintain drilling equipment to perform exploratory drilling and sampling.
+- Configure and manage Cisco equipment including routers, switches, and firewalls.
+- Utilize AWS services for cloud infrastructure management and deployment.
-- Collaborate with cross-functional teams to develop and implement project plans and strategies.
+- Collaborate with cross-functional teams to achieve organizational goals.
-- Prepare reports and presentations detailing geological findings and compliance status.
-- Provide training and support to junior geologists and field staff.
-- Maintain a strong focus on safety and environmental stewardship.
+- Document network configurations, changes, and technical procedures with attention to detail.

 Required Skills:

-- Expertise in Geology, with a strong background in geological mapping and resource estimation.
-- In-depth knowledge of Environmental Compliance regulations related to mining operations.
-- Proficiency in operating and calibrating surveying equipment, including GPS and total stations.
-- Experience with drilling equipment and techniques, particularly in remote and challenging environments.
-- Strong physical stamina to perform fieldwork in varied terrains and weather conditions.
+- Proficient in Network Administration and Technical Support.
+- Strong understanding of Cybersecurity best practices and protocols.
+- Solid experience with Cisco Equipment configuration and management.
+- Hands-on experience with AWS for cloud solutions.
-- Excellent analytical and problem-solving skills, with a keen attention to detail.
+- Excellent teamwork and collaboration skills.
-- Effective communication and interpersonal skills to work collaboratively with diverse teams.
+- Strong communication skills, both verbal and written.
+- Exceptional attention to detail in all aspects of work.

 Qualifications:

-- Bachelor’s or Master’s degree in Geology, Earth Sciences, or a related field.
+- Bachelor's degree in Information Technology, Computer Science, or a related field.
-- Minimum of 7 years of experience in the mining industry, with a focus on geology and environmental compliance.
+- Minimum of 3 years experience in a similar role.
-- Relevant certifications in surveying or drilling operations are preferred.
+- Relevant certifications (e.g., CCNA, AWS Certified Solutions Architect) are a plus.
-- Proven track record of successful project management and team leadership.

 Benefits:

-- Competitive salary and performance-based bonuses.
+- Competitive salary within the range of $60,000 - $70,000.
-- Comprehensive health insurance and retirement plans.
-- Opportunities for professional development and continuous learning.
+- Opportunities for professional development and training.
-- Dynamic work environment with a focus on innovation and sustainability.
+- Flexible working environment with a focus on work-life balance.

-If you are an experienced geologist with a passion for the mining industry and a commitment to environmental responsibility, we encourage you to apply for this exciting opportunity.
+- Collaborative and innovative team culture.

+To apply, please submit your resume and cover letter outlining your relevant experience and skills.
+We look forward to welcoming a new member to our team at Sardinia Tech Solutions!
 --------------------------------------------------
 ### Cosine Distance
--0.7309
+0.2692